travmik/ZenTabs/Readme.md

 ## Contribution
 You can contribute on [github](https://github.com/travmik/ZenTabs).
 I am always welcome pull requests.
-Here's some general rules for pull requests be accepted:
+Here's some general rules for pull requests to be accepted:
 - [PEP8](http://www.python.org/dev/peps/pep-0008/) is our coding style guide.
 - Please create a branch before sending pull requests.
 - Your pull request should be atomic.
 That is, fix a bug or implementing a feature in one commit instead of multiple commit.
 This is a recommendation, not a requirement.